Why I don't agree with Luxury Design

 LUXURY (BY ITS DEFINITION) IS A STATE OF GREAT COMFORT, ESPECIALLY WHEN INVOLVING GREAT EXPENSE.

-While I do agree with this definition, my problem is with what is associated with luxury.
+While I do agree with this definition, my problem is with what items are associated with luxury.
 And that is everything that is animal printed, glitzy, mirrored furniture, any feathery material, velvet, silk and other shiny fabrics, anything metallic that has a reflection, etc.

 These are all fine for people who love to be surrounded by these kinds of objects.
 But these things can easily be categorized, let's say, under Opulence Style or something similar.
 Of course everything is strongly connected to your own perception and to your CCL - don't know what that is?
 Have a look here.